murrayjbrown/wp-cmd-utils/README.md

 - wpdb-import         - Import Wordpress site tables from SQL dump file
 - wpdb-list           - List Wordpress site prefixes (optionally tables) in database
 - wpdb-move           - Rename Wordpress site (table prefix) in database
-- wpdb-replace        - Full-text search & replace in database site tables
-- wpdb_replace.php    - Utility functions called by wpdb-replace script
 - wpdb-urls           - List/edit HOME & SITEURL fields wor Wordpress site
 - wp-protect          - Set protective attributes & permissions on Wordpress files
 - wp-unprotect        - Unset protective attributes & permissions on Wordpress files

+## Warning notice:

+The wpdb-replace tool is not working properly so it should not be used.
+It is retained here for reference purposes only.
+I welcome any patches.

+- wpdb-replace        - Full-text search & replace in database site tables
+- wpdb_replace.php    - Utility functions called by wpdb-replace script